-- 1. Contributions to NHO's Labour Dispute Fund are 0.35 per mill of the same basis for calculation of the membership fee. - 2.
-If calculations of the amount of the Labour Dispute Fund should indicate that the level is below the minimum requirement, the General Meeting can approve, cf. § 8-1, an extra contribution to the Labour Dispute Fund.
-Calculation of the amount of the Labour Dispute Fund is to be done with a point of departure in the budgeted figures for year-end of the year in which the calculation takes place. - Companies that are not bound by a collective agreement are exempt from payment of contributions to NHO's Labour Dispute Fund. - 3.
-The General Meeting ordinary or extraordinary can for the period until the next ordinary General Meeting empower the NHO Board in connection with work cessation to levy an extra contribution to the Labour Dispute Fund for members not taking part in the work cessation.
+Companies accepted as members after 1 January 2026 shall contribute to NHO's Labour Dispute Fund with 0.35 per mill of the same basis for calculation of the membership fee.

+2. If calculations of the amount of the Labour Dispute Fund should indicate that the level is below the minimum requirement, the General Meeting can approve, cf. § 8-1, an extra contribution to the Labour Dispute Fund.
+Calculation of the amount of the Labour Dispute Fund is to be done with a point of departure in the budgeted figures for year-end of the year in which the calculation takes place.

+Companies that are not bound by a collective agreement are exempt from payment of contributions to NHO's Labour Dispute Fund.

+3. The General Meeting - ordinary or extraordinary - can for the period until the next ordinary General Meeting empower the NHO Board - in connection with work cessation - to levy an extra contribution to the Labour Dispute Fund for members not taking part in the work cessation.
 The extra contribution is not to exceed a half-year membership fee for each month the cessation is in effect.